 Renewing Dormitory Housing

 - Only qualified residents may renew residency in SFBU dormitories.
-Applications for renewing housing residency for each trimester must be received three weeks before the trimester starts.
-All students, including students with housing scholarships, must submit the renewal housing application form each trimester.
-The deadline to pay renewal rent is five working days before the trimester starts.
+Applications for renewing housing residency for each semester must be received three weeks before the semester starts.
+All students, including students with housing scholarships, must submit the renewal housing application form each semester.
+The deadline to pay renewal rent is five working days before the semester starts.